-Access USB Devices Through the Internet with FTP
+Access Storage Devices Through the Internet with FTP

-You must first set up FTP through Internet access as described in Set Up FTP Access Through the Internet on page 80.
+You must first set up FTP through Internet access.
+See Set Up FTP Access Through the Internet on page 76.

-- > To access a USB device with FTP from a remote computer: - 1.
-To download, launch an Internet browser.
+> To access a USB device with FTP from a remote computer:

-- 2. To upload, use an FTP client such as filezilla. - 3.
+- 1. To download, launch a web browser. - 2.
+To upload, use an FTP client such as filezilla. - 3.
 Type ftp:// and the Internet port IP address in the address field of the browser.